 Climb the World’s Tallest Climbing Wall in Groningen

 In Groningen, you can find the world’s largest freestanding climbing wall, which is perfect for keen climbers out there.
 Give yourself a challenge and try to conquer this 121-foot wall.

 On the other hand, if you don’t have experience in climbing, you don’t have to reach the top, though!
-Simply climbing with the best of your ability is already an honor.
+Simply climbing to the best of your ability is already an honor.
 So, on your next get-together with your loved ones and friends, you can tell them all about how you were able to climb the tallest climbing wall in the world.
 Even if you didn’t reach the top, you still did *try* to climb the tallest wall in the world, right?
 With that, you have bragging rights!